jamesmh/coravel/DocsV2/docs/Queuing/README.md

 ## Adjusting Consummation Delay

-Normally, the queue will consume all of it's queued tasks every 30 seconds.
+Normally, the queue will consume all of its queued tasks every 30 seconds.
 You can adjust this delay in the `appsettings.json` file.

 ```json